zio/zio/docs/datatypes/contextual/index.md

 ZIO environment facility enables us to:

-1. **Code to Interface** — like object-oriented paradigm, in ZIO we encouraged to code to interface and defer the implementation.
+1. **Code to Interface** — Like object-oriented paradigm, in ZIO we are encouraged to code to interface and defer the implementation.
 It is the best practice, but ZIO does not enforce us to do that.

 2. **Write a Testable Code** — By coding to an interface, whenever we want to test our effects, we can easily mock any external services, by providing a _test_ version of those instead of the _live_ version.